Solid fuel burning appliances such as wood and coal fires contribute to particulate matter and other pollutant emissions.

-It is therefore an offence to emit smoke from the chimney of a building that is situated within a designated smoke control area.
-The current maximum level of fine in respect of an offence is £1000.
+It is an offence to emit smoke from the chimney of a building that is situated within a designated smoke control area.
+The current maximum level of fine in respect of an offence is £1000, this is also set to change soon with the introduction of fixed penalty notices through the newly approved Environment Act 2021.
 It is also an offence to deliver an "unauthorised fuel" for use within a designated smoke control area, unless this fuel is to be used on an appliance that has been "exempted" from the controls that generally apply to smoke control areas.

 Residents can burn one of the "authorised" solid smokeless fuels on an open fire or stove and these fuels can be readily ignited in a traditional manner, by using a combination of kindling paper and firelighters.
 Wood is not classed an "authorised" fuel and must only be burnt on an "exempt " appliance that has been tested and found to be compliant with the provisions of the Clean Air Act 1993.